-1.2.2 Board/Steering Committee Orientation and Training
+1.2.2 Board Orientation and Training

-The organization has written policies and procedures for the orientation of new board and/or Steering Committee members and annual training for all board and/or Steering Committee members.
+The organization has written policies and procedures for the orientation of new board members and annual training for all board members.

 1.2.3 Accountability and Delegation

 The board delegates authority for specific matters related to the daily operation of the program and the implementation of policies to the director, consistent with the director's position description.